Russolves/Cronjobs-in-Docker/README.md

 # Cronjobs-in-Docker
-This repository shows how to construct a simple alpine docker container and running/scheduling cronjobs within that container.
+This repository shows how to construct a simple alpine docker container and running/scheduling cronjobs within that container, it is important to note that the script.sh file and the python script (should there be one) have to be located at the same directory level as the dockerfile in order towork.
 Note that both the Dockerfile and the script.sh produce individual log files separately from each other.
 Once the container is up and running these log files can be found in `/var/log/`
 The Dockerfile produces a cron.log while the script produces a script.log